 This post introduces five DevOps use cases that you can leverage right now to get the most out of Akamai.
-We’ll do a deeper dive into some of these in future posts.

-Top 5 Usecases
+Top 5 Use Cases

 1. Automatically Test and Deploy an Akamai Configuration

-Using Akamai CLI for Property Manager, our forthcoming Jenkins integration, or the Property Manager API (PAPI) directly, you can set up and orchestrate test properties on the Edge in order to test performance changes, or measure performance for new content.
+Using Akamai CLI for Property Manager, our forthcoming Jenkins integration, or the Property Manager API (PAPI) directly, you can set up and orchestrate test properties on the edge in order to test performance changes, or measure performance for new content.

 Making Akamai Configuration changes inside your CI/CD workflow allows you to integrate Akamai Property Configuration changes into the rest of your deployment lifecycle.